hoseyjess/hoseyjess/README.md

 - 👀 I’m interested in ... analytics, supply chain and logistics, science, nature, education, web3, and crypto.
 - My Skills...
 Python, SQL, Tableau, Excel, Tableau Prep, Git, BigQuery.
 - 🌱 I’m currently learning ...
 Wrapping up a Masters in Data Analytics
+- Linkedin: www.linkedin.com/in/jessicah0data0analyst
 - 📫 How to reach me ... hoseyje@gmail.com

 <!---
 hoseyjess/hoseyjess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.